 The purpose of the MVP is to get the product to early customers as soon as possible, but it can be also used to test a hypothesis with minimal resources, accelerate learning and even to be used as a base for other products.
 We test the MVP to understand how the product should be built.
 We anchor the development in the Lean process of BUILD > MEASURE > LEARN.

-For the development of digital products, we prefer working within an Agile Development framework.
+For the development of digital products, we prefer working within an Agile Development Framework, with software support: JIRA (from Atlassian).
 It helps the team to be flexible and respond to unpredictability through incremental and iterative sprints.

-We like SCRUM because of it the emphasis in empirical feedback, team self-management, and the ability to build properly tested product increments within short iterations.
-However, we are able to adapt to any other Agile framework when developing applications.
-We usually work with in-house development teams or third party software development companies.
-Only for selected projects, we would put together a team of developers to realize the complete development internally at the agency.
-Our front-end developers, designers, and project managers are familiar with Agile Development and how to integrate our own processes within the framework.
+We like SCRUM because of the emphasis on empirical feedback, team self-management, and the ability to build properly tested product increments within short iterations.
+However, we can adapt to any other Agile framework when developing applications.
+We usually work with our own in-house development teams, but we don’t exclude third party companies.
+Our developers, designers, and project managers are no strangers to Agile Development and how to integrate your processes within our framework.

 Our clients lead highly complex industries and need an agency that understands what they do and, more importantly, what they require to succeed.